-A serious problem in cats, especially males, is called Feline Lower Urinary Tract Disease.
+This problem can progess, and it can become serious, especially in male cats.
+It this occurs it is sometimes called Feline Lower Urinary Tract Disease.
 It is sometimes also called by its previous name, Feline Urologic Syndrome (FUS).
 It is a disease of the urinary tract that is sometimes related to the buildup of crystals, leading to inflammation of the lining of the urinary bladder and urethra.
 In many cases there is no crystal buildup, so dietary changes will be unhelpful.

 We have a page on bladder stones that should be read in conjunction with this page.